devguides-io/devguides-2016/docs/redux/reducers.md

 ---

-You can use `combineReducers` to make two reducers, each working on one part. [(docs)](http://redux.js.org/docs/api/combineReducers.html)
+You can use `combineReducers` to make two reducers, each working on one part.
+This is only useful if each reducer works on a single part of your state.

 ```js
 import { combineReducers, createStore } from 'redux' //-